ngminhtrung/You-Dont-Know-JS/scope & closures/ch5.md

 The `doSomething()` and `doAnother()` functions have closure over the inner scope of the module "instance" (arrived at by actually invoking `CoolModule()`).
 When we transport those functions outside of the lexical scope, by way of property references on the object we return, we have now set up a condition by which closure can be observed and exercised.

-To state it more simply, there are two "requirements" for the module pattern to be exercised:
+Để cho đơn giản, hãy nhớ rằng có hai "điều kiện" để một đoạn code được gọi là module pattern:

-1. There must be an outer enclosing function, and it must be invoked at least once (each time creates a new module instance).
+1. Nó phải có một function bao bên ngoài, và function này phải được gọi ít nhất một lần (mỗi lần gọi function này sẽ tạo ra 1 instance của module đó).

-2. The enclosing function must return back at least one inner function, so that this inner function has closure over the private scope, and can access and/or modify that private state.
+2. Function bao bên ngoài (tạm gọi là function `A`) phải trả về ít nhất 1 function khác (tạm gọi là function `a`) vốn khai báo bên trong nó (tức là function `a` được khai báo bên trong `A`).
+Nhờ vậy mà function `a` có thể truy cập & thay đổi các variables bên trong `A` như chương 3 đã đề cập.

-An object with a function property on it alone is not *really* a module.
+Một object có chứa property là function thì không *thực sự* là module.
 An object which is returned from a function invocation which only has data properties on it and no closured functions is not *really* a module, in the observable sense.

 The code snippet above shows a standalone module creator called `CoolModule()` which can be invoked any number of times, each time creating a new module instance.
 A slight variation on this pattern is when you only care to have one instance, a "singleton" of sorts: